Actor Awards

-The Actor Awards presented by SAG-AFTRA, also known as the Actor Awards, and formerly known as the Screen Actors Guild Awards or SAG Awards between 1995 and 2025, are accolades given by the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA).
-The award was founded in 1995 to recognize outstanding performances in movie and prime-time television.
-SAG Awards have been one of the major awards events in the Hollywood film industry since then, along with the Golden Globe Awards and the Oscars.
-SAG awards focus both on individual performances and on the work of the entire ensemble of a drama series and comedy series, and the cast of a motion picture.
+The Actor Awards presented by SAG-AFTRA, formerly known as the Screen Actors Guild (SAG) Awards until 2025, are accolades given by the Screen Actors Guild–American Federation of Television and Radio Artists (SAG-AFTRA).
+The awards were founded in 1995, to recognize outstanding performances in film and primetime television.
+The awards have been one of the major awards events in the Hollywood film industry since, along with the Golden Globe Awards and the Academy Awards.
+The awards focus on both individual performances and the work of the entire ensemble of a drama series and comedy series, and the cast of a motion picture.

-Nominations for the awards come from two committees, one for film and one for television, each numbering 2,100 members of the union, randomly selected anew each year, with the full membership (165,000 as of 2012) available to vote for the winners.
+Nominations for the awards come from two committees, one for film and one for television, each numbering 2,100 members of the union, randomly selected anew each year, with the full membership (165,000 in 2012) available to vote for the winners.
 It is considered an indicator of success at the Academy Awards in acting categories.
-The awards were telecast on TNT from 1998 to 2022, and were simulcast on TBS from 2007 to 2022.
-In 2023, Netflix live streamed the awards on Netflix's YouTube channel.
-Netflix began to air the awards live beginning in 2024 as part of a new multi-year partnership.
+The awards were telecast on NBC from 1995 to 1997 and on TNT from 1998 to 2022, with a simulcast on TBS from 2007 to 2022.
+In 2023, Netflix livestreamed the awards on its YouTube channel.
+Netflix began to air the awards live in 2024.

-The inaugural SAG Awards aired live on February 25, 1995, from Universal Studios' Stage 12.
-The second SAG awards aired live from the Santa Monica Civic Auditorium, while subsequent awards have been held at the Shrine Auditorium.
-On December 4, 2017, it was announced that the awards show would have its first host in its then twenty-four year history, with actress Kristen Bell presiding over the ceremony.
-As of 2023, Shakespeare in Love is the only film to receive nominations for all four acting categories and the ensemble award and Everything Everywhere All at Once is the only film to receive four awards, including the ensemble award.
+The inaugural Screen Actors Guild Awards aired live on February 25, 1995, from Universal Studios' Stage 12.
+The second annual awards aired live from the Santa Monica Civic Auditorium, while subsequent awards have been held at the Shrine Auditorium.
+In the 2018 ceremony, actress Kristen Bell became the first host in the award show's history.
+In November 2025, the SAG Awards was renamed the Actor Awards.
+As of 2026, Shakespeare in Love and One Battle After Another are the only films to have received nominations in all eligible categories, and Everything Everywhere All at Once is the only film to receive four awards, including the ensemble award.

 The statuette given, a nude male figure holding both a mask of comedy and a mask of tragedy, is called "The Actor".
 It is 16 in tall, weighs over 12 lb, is cast in solid bronze, and is produced by the American Fine Arts Foundry in Burbank, California.